makerdao/exchange-callees/README.md

 With built-in flash loans, auction participants can accept a collateral advance from LIQ2.0, send it to an exchange callee contract to be traded for Dai, forward any Dai profit to an external address, and pay back the auction - all in a single transaction.
 In terms of capital, the participant only needs ETH to pay for gas costs.

+**NOTE: These contracts are intended as a code example, and have not been audited or tested in a production environment.**

 ## Architecture

 Each exchange has its own public callee contract, which exposes a function called `clipperCall(owe,slice,data)`.
 This method is called by the `Clipper` contract, the collateral auction house of LIQ2.0.
 After receiving internal `gem` (i.e. collateral) from `Clipper`, it conducts the following steps: